 No. All submissions will be read by me and me only.
-I read every script twice, create written notes for you and then meet with you personally, either in person or via phone or Skype.
+I read every script at least twice, create written notes for you and then meet with you personally, either in person or via phone or Skype.

 What if I’ve always wanted to write a screenplay but don’t know where to start?

 Take a look at my online Get Your Story Straight Course for beginning writers, or my in-person Workshop By the Sea.
 Both of these courses offer step-by-step instruction for coming up with a solid premise, creating characters, crafting an outline and beginning your script.
 The in-person workshop runs nine months to allow you guidance all along the way as you write and complete your first draft of an original screenplay.